thanasiskr/Arduino-ir-ledstrip/READ_ME.txt

+#Arduino remote controlled ledstrip

-Take control of a RGB 12V ledstrip ,using an infrared sensor and an infrared remote control.
+Take control of a RGB 12V ledstrip ,using an infrared sensor and an infrared remote control.Add colour to your room via hidden lighting.